 Kevin Keehan was appointed somewhat surprisingly as his only previous football experience was as Commercial Manager of Brighton & Hove Albion.
 It was soon apparent he was out of his depth and he resigned by the following March, with Lewes finishing bottom of the league and relegated a few weeks later.

 Worse still for the club was news of a financial crisis.
 They had overspent to chase their dream and also spent a lot of money on renovating the homely but aging Dripping Pan into a stadium fit for their recent status.
 Lewes were taken over by the Rooks 125 group, with six founder members forming the new board.
 The club were members owned, with lifetime shares of £1,000 only initially available.
 The team were relegated once again back to the Isthmian League as they battled on with an inexperienced side.

 In April 2011 members shares became available for £30 per year, which entitled equal owners to be involved in elections and receive a membership card which gives discounts at many local businesses.
 Meanwhile King returned as manager for the 2011-12 season.
 However, his latest spell didn't last long as he left the club by mutual consent following an internal investigation in January 2012.

 Simon Wormull took over as manager, but was dismissed in March 2013 after The rooks failed to reach a play off position, with Garry Wilson being handed the reigns.
 He led the side to a sixteenth place finish before departing in February 2015.
 In October 2015 the former Brighton and Fulham favourite Darren Freeman took over as manager.

-Lewes FC will play in the Isthmian League Premier Division in the 2015-16 season.
+Lewes FC will play in the Isthmian League Division One South in the 2017-18 season.